Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Kelvin-Helmholtz and Tearing Eigenmodes

 In all cases, the amplitude of the primary mode $V_0$ and $B_0$ is such that the fastest secondary modes grow as fast as the primary MRI mode, i.e., $s_{\rm max}(\nu,\eta, K_{\rm max}) = \Gamma_{\rm max} (\nu,\eta)$.

 The addition of the MRI fields facilitates the identification of the velocity and magnetic fields that result from the influence of the secondary instabilities with the more familiar structures that are expected from Kelvin-Helmholtz and tearing mode instabilities in periodic backgrounds.
 In particular, it highlights the presence of ``$O$'' and ``$X$'' points in the case of the tearing mode and the wave-like structure of the velocity field in the cases associated with Kelvin-Helmholtz modes.
-Note that the contributions to the total velocity and vorticity field from the MRI mode is relatively small in the case of $\Lambda_\eta = 10^{-1}$ (i.e., the tearing mode in the leftmost panel).
-This is because the ratio $V_0/B_0$ is small and $\theta_{\rm max}-\theta_{\rm V} \simeq \pi/2$.
-Analogously, the contributions to the total magnetic and current density field from the MRI mode is relatively small in the case of $\Lambda_\eta = 10^2$ (i.e., the Kelvin-Helmholtz mode in the rightmost panel).
-In this case, $\theta_{\rm max}-\theta_{\rm B} \simeq -\pi/2$.